-Once you have invested in yourself and your side hustle a little more and you’re feeling confident that you’re putting out a positive and honest representation of yourself to the world, now is the time to reach out and request collaborations with those dream brands and people you look up to.
+Once you’re feeling confident that you’re putting out a positive and honest representation of yourself and your work, now is the time to reach out and request collaborations with those dream brands and people you look up to.

 This isn’t to say that once you’ve reached out ten times and ticked ten boxes then they will be guaranteed to come knocking at your door, it’s just a way of holding yourself accountable and actually focusing on the people or brands that you want to be focusing on.
 You might not feel like you need a list but I know for some it will be helpful.
 I also believe that there is some magic in writing down what it is you want to achieve, even better when you look at it regularly.

 So, what are you waiting for?
 Get thinking about who it is that you really want to work or collaborate with and then get out there and make it happen!

 If you want to save this post to refer back to it later, or you think it could be helpful for someone else, pin the image below.